Meet the Artists

 Abhishek Majumdar is a playwright, scenographer, and director working in India and internationally.
 His work has been produced and commissioned in leading theaters of the world including Royal Court Theatre London, Prithvi Theatre Mumbai, Ranga Shankara Bangalore, Deutsch Shauspielhaus Hamburg, Ruhrfest Recklinghausen, Théâtre du Soleil Paris, National Theatre London, San Francisco Opera, PEN World Voices, Internacionale Dramaturgie Festival Buenos Aires and PlayCo New York amongst others.
 He is a recipient of multiple awards including the International Theatremakers award New York, Mahindra Excellence in Theatre Award Delhi, The Shankar Nag Rangakarmi Award Bangalore, the Toto Funds the Arts Award, Segal Center Award for Civic Engagement in the Arts, Best Director in London Movie Awards, Best Director 8 and Hal/ Film Festival (Rome) Awards amongst others.
 He works in Theater, Film and Opera.
 His book of essays, Theater Across Borders is published by Bloomsbury International as part of the Theatermakers series and he has been published, performed and translated in Hindi, English, French, German, Czech, Kannada, Bengali, Marathi, Kashmiri, and Spanish.
 He is the Artistic Director of Nalanda Arts Studio Bangalore and creative producer at New Voices Arts Project based in Bangalore.
 He is also Associate Professor at New York University in Abu Dhabi and the Program head of the Theater Program.

-M. Florian Staab (Composer and Sound Designer) based in Brooklyn, NY.
+M. Florian Staab (Original Music & Sound Designer) based in Brooklyn, NY.
 Staab was born and raised in Germany and received a BA from Oberlin College and MFA from UIUC/Krannert Center.
 He is an associate artist with Sinking Ship Productions and teaches at Playwrights Horizons Theater School.
 His designs have been heard at the Public Theater, Irish Repertory Theatre, Harlem Stage, Trinity Repertory Company, City Theatre Pittsburgh, Center Theatre Group, Mint Theater Company, Pearl Theatre Company, The Eugene O’Neill National Playwrights Conference, The Drama League, New Saloon, Chicago Opera Vanguard and The Metropolitan Museum of Art.
 Staab is a recording and mixing engineer and designs sound for narrative fiction podcasts.
 He also recently directed Bill Irwin’s On Beckett / In Screen for the camera.

 Written and Directed by